 Supporting Reference 2: User Guide

-This guide is for day-to-day operators.
-It covers how to run batches, review outputs, and publish safely.
+Run day-to-day operations safely with this guide.
+Follow it to run batches, review outputs, and publish with control.
 Use it after environment setup is complete.

 R2.1 Before each run